 This article provides four tips for safe dog biking.
 Whether your dog wants to ride on or run alongside your bike, we’ve got you covered.
-Included are tips on gear and how to carry a dog on a bike as well as leashes and leads if your pal is a runner.
-These tips will help make your bike ride with dog more enjoyable and keep both you and your best buddy safe.
+Included are tips on gear and how to carry a dog on a bike, as well as leashes and leads if your pal is a runner.
+These tips will help make your bike ride with the dog more enjoyable and keep both you and your best buddy safe.

 Is Your Dog Ready for Biking?

 If you are like many dog owners, you enjoy taking your dog with you, and your dog loves to go with you, whether it is in the car, on walks or maybe when you are out for a ride on your bike.
 However, just because your dog loves to go in the car or for a walk, that does not necessarily mean your pal is ready to go along on a bike ride.
 This is especially true with electric bikes.
 Remember, you are likely to go much further and faster on your electric bike than you would on a typical road bike.
 To make sure you and your dog stay safe, a good first step is to make sure your dog is ready (and willing).